 2. Light switches and electrical outlets

 These foam gaskets are pretty inexpensive, costing around a dollar each.
-Its best to focus your efforts on exterior switches and outlets as well as those in your basement, as this is where the most heat is lost.
+It's best to focus your efforts on exterior switches and outlets as well as those in your basement, as this is where the most heat is lost.
+For a little help, check out Dave's DIY video for installing foam insulation pads.

 3. Old windows